mtirionMSFT/DocFxQuickStart/QuickStart/docs/general/getting-started/README.md

 ## 2. Configure DocFx

-Configuration for DocFx is done in a `docfx.json` file.
-Store this file in the root of your repository.
+Configuration for DocFx is done in a `docs\docfx.json` file.
+Best is to store this file in the root of your docs folder.

 > [!NOTE]
 > You can store the docfx.json somewhere else in the hierarchy, but then you need to provide the path of the file as an argument to the docfx command so it can be located.
+It can have side effects, like `~` not properly addressing the docs root.

 Below is a good configuration to start with, where documentation is in the **/docs** folder and the sources are in the **/src** folder: